mystical mixed media inspired by nature

-Recently I decided that I want to focus on sharing my mystical mixed media art with as many people as possible.
-If art is a form of communication, and if my message is as important as I believe it is, the work needs to go out into the world to help spread that message.
+Recently I decided that I want to focus on sharing my work with as many people as possible.
+Art is a form of communication, and my message of interconnection is more important in today’s world than ever.
 Art can inspire, create a mood, enhance your living space, and add beauty to your life.
-I’m selling inexpensive high quality prints as well as originals, so that my art can be available to everyone.
-My hope is that you will enjoy the work enough to add one of these pieces to your home or office.
+I hope you will enjoy the work enough to add one of these pieces to your home or office.

 Mixed Media Art Galleries

 All possible care has been taken to ensure the archival quality of these mystical mixed media artworks, including framing materials.
 Non-archival and vintage collage materials have been sealed in acrylic gel to preserve them.
 Heavy-weight Rives BFK cotton, acid-free printmaking paper or acid-free multimedia artboard has been used as the substrate unless otherwise noted.
 Inks, paint, and other media have a high degree of lightfastness.
 Framed pieces are mounted on 100% cotton matboard and “floated” in an off-white mat.
 Collages on vintage book covers are wired on the back to hang without a frame, but may be framed in a “shadowbox” type frame by the purchaser if desired.

 This ongoing series consists of 7 x 7 inch monoprint collages.
 They are the result of combining parts of colorful monoprints to form entirely new compositions.
 While some are more abstract than others, each one uses forms from nature, such as plants, seeds, landscapes, and space imagery as personal symbols.
 They are combined and overlapped to make pieces which express the ever-changing cycles of nature.